 HSVMA intends to offer a voice for those veterinary professionals who believe that intensive factory farming, puppy mills, non-therapeutic use of live animals for veterinary training, animal fighting operations, roadside zoos, use of chimpanzees in invasive research projects, and many more unnecessary human exploitations of animals are unwarranted and should be stopped or modified.

 Yes.
 HSVMA has professional veterinary members in all 50 states.

 What is the leadership structure of HSVMA?

-HSVMA currently has a five-member Board of Directors that consists of three veterinarians and two non-veterinarians.
+HSVMA has a Board of Directors that consists of veterinarians and non-veterinarians.
 The organization also has an advisory Leadership Council that consists of 12 veterinary professionals.